guptasanil/cricket-data-visualisation/README.md

 Dynamic/animated view (animation may be linear and passive i.e. without any input from user), OR Interactive manipulation of the view (some form of real-time changes can be made by the user to what is show on screen)

+# Deployment

-I have deployed my visualisation and is viewable at the following link:
+I used Netifly to deploy my visualisation and it is viewable at the following link:

 https://lovely-capybara-c38eaf.netlify.app/